Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Related Work

 \subsection{Bias in computer vision tasks}

-Real-world datasets contain inevitable biases due to their insufficiently controlled collection process, and consequently, deep neural networks often capture unintended correlations between the true labels and the spuriously correlated ones.
-Measuring and mitigating the potential risks posed by dataset or algorithmic bias has been extensively investigated in various computer vision tasks~\cite{torralba2011unbiased, li2019repair, johnson2017clevr, revisetool, RUBi, wang2019iccv}.
-For example, some VQA models often take advantage of statistical regularities between answer occurrences and certain patterns of questions without using the visual features at all~\cite{RUBi, clark2019don}.
-To prevent using undesirable correlation in biased datasets, existing approaches often rely on human supervision for bias annotations and present several technical directions such as data augmentation~\cite{geirhos2018imagenet, zhang2020towards}, model ensembles~\cite{RUBi, clark2019don}, and statistical properties~\cite{Rebias}.
-Such supervised debiasing techniques have been applied to various computer vision tasks by exploiting known application-specific bias information, including uni-modality of dataset in visual question answering~\cite{RUBi}, stereotype textures in image recognition~\cite{geirhos2018imagenet}, temporal invariance in action recognition~\cite{li2018resound}, and demographic information in facial image recognition~\cite{GroupDRO, zhang2020towards, wang2019racial}.
+Real-world datasets are inevitably biased due to their insufficiently controlled collection process, and consequently, deep neural networks often capture unintended correlations between the true labels and the spuriously correlated ones.
+Measuring and mitigating the potential risks posed by dataset or algorithmic bias has been extensively investigated in various computer vision tasks~\cite{chu2021learning, torralba2011unbiased, li2019repair, johnson2017clevr, revisetool, RUBi, wang2019iccv}.
+For example, VQA models frequently exploits statistical regularities between answer occurrences and patterns of questions while ignoring visual information~\cite{RUBi, clark2019don}.
+Semantic segmentation models typically take advantage of scene context for pixel-level predictions of semantic labels~\cite{chu2021learning}.
+To prevent using undesirable correlation in biased datasets, existing approaches often rely on human supervision for bias annotations and present several technical directions such as data augmentation~\cite{geirhos2018imagenet, zhang2020towards}, model ensembles~\cite{RUBi, clark2019don}, and {statistical regularizations~\cite{Rebias}.} Such supervised debiasing techniques have been applied to various computer vision tasks by exploiting known application-specific bias information, including uni-modality of the dataset in visual question answering~\cite{RUBi}, stereotype textures in image recognition~\cite{geirhos2018imagenet}, temporal invariance in action recognition~\cite{li2018resound}, and demographic information in facial image recognition~\cite{GroupDRO, zhang2020towards, wang2019racial}.